reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

       </figcaption>
     </figure>
 </div>
-<figcaption style="margin-top:-20px;padding-bottom:20px;">Interact by hovering around the images.
+<figcaption style="margin-top:-20px;padding-bottom:20px;">A comparison of artifacts between textures synthesized by VGG and ResNet.
+Interact by hovering around the images.
 This diagram was repurposed from <a href="https://distill.pub/2016/deconv-checkerboard/">Deconvolution and Checkerboard Artifacts</a> by Odena, et. al.</figcaption>

 <script>(function() {
 var html = d3.select(".deepdream-examples");
 var original = html.selectAll(".example .original");
 html
     .on("mouseleave", () => {
-      console.log("out")
       original.each(resetReticle);
     });
 original